HL7/fhir-patient-correction/input/pagecontent/task.md

 ### Task-only alternative

-With the Task-only alternative, a Task resource (PatientCorrectionRequest) is used to convey a patient correction request.
+With the Task-only alternative, a Task resource ([Patient Correction Task](StructureDefinition-patient-correction-task.html)) is used to convey a patient correction request.
 The Task is updated as needed to reflect back and forth communication as well as for the various follow-up states that can exist.

 ### RESTful interactions